;

 Potassium in Double Boiled Potatoes

-The table below shows how much potassium was removed from potatoes with normal boiling and double boiling.
+The table below shows how much potassium was removed from potatoes using normal boiling and double boiling.

 Type of Potatomg Potassium in Raw